pushpalroy/JetLime/README.md

 #### 💨 Position

-We always need to pass the position to the `eventStyle` that will be received in the JetLimeColumn lambda.
+We always need to pass the position to the [eventStyle](https://pushpalroy.github.io/jetlime/jetlime/com.pushpal.jetlime/-jet-lime-event-defaults/event-style.html) that will be received in the JetLimeColumn lambda.
 This is needed so that JetLimeColumn can calculate the position of an event in the list at any time.
-Based on the calculation it will assign either of the three `EventPosition`: `START`, `MIDDLE` or `END`.
+Based on the calculation it will assign either of the three [EventPosition](https://pushpalroy.github.io/jetlime/jetlime/com.pushpal.jetlime/-event-position/index.html): `START`, `MIDDLE` or `END`.
-This classification is needed in order to render correct lines for start and end items.
+This classification is needed to render correct lines for start and end items.

 ```kotlin
 JetLimeColumn(